 A: Before I competed in the Olympics in 2016 I was already asking myself what changes I can make to get out the most of the next quadrennial.
 I compete in the heavyweight category, which means I do not have to be at a certain weight, but I am really small compared to all the tall girls around me, so I have to have the best power to weight ratio.
 I heard about WAG for the first time on Instagram and I tried to figure out as much as possible about the program.
-The amazing results I saw from professional athletes as well as “normal“ people was the reason I finally decided to give it a go.
+The amazing results I saw from professional athletes, as well as “normal“ people, were the reason I finally decided to give it a go.
 And it was one of the best decisions I could’ve made.

 Q: Was there anything about the program that surprised you?

-A: To be honest I was surprised by how much influence it can have not only on your performance, but on life in general when you fuel your body properly.
-As an athlete I always thought I was "on the healthy side.”
+A: To be honest I was surprised by how much influence it can have not only on your performance but on life in general when you fuel your body properly.
+As an athlete, I always thought I was "on the healthy side.”
 I was not completely wrong with what I ate but I had no idea about the macronutrients of certain food and ended up realizing that eating healthy does not mean that you are fueling your body properly.
 Working with my amazing coach Kate Hart and being a part of such an awesome community was also kind of a nice surprise.
 They both had a huge impact on my experience with WAG so far.
 Kate because she always has advice for me and I could not ask for more encouragement and the community simply by showing vulnerability, sharing the struggle, the success and helping each other - that is really inspiring to me.
 What I absolutely love about WAG is that it is not only about losing/gaining weight.
 It is about growing, evolving, striving and learning in every aspect of life.

 Q: As an athlete, your training schedule is intense and varied.
 How have you managed to stay on track while balancing all of your commitments?

 A: I try to look at my nutrition like I approach my training.
 I’m always trying to do my best.
-On some days my best is less than other days but to me it’s not about being perfect.
+On some days my best is less than on other days but to me, it’s not about being perfect.
 It’s about the road between now and your goal and all the experiences along the way.
 I always have some snacks around that I know fit my macros so when my schedule gets busy that helps me a lot.
-I learned to plan ahead and to accept that I sometimes cannot have the fancy food or have to eat a lot of the same stuff, but in return it helps me to get closer to my goal (an Olympic medal).
+I learned to plan ahead and to accept that I sometimes cannot have the fancy food or have to eat a lot of the same stuff, but in return, it helps me to get closer to my goal (an Olympic medal).

 Q: How has your performance in the gym been affected by tracking, if at all?